zapomatic/zapomatic/PeerSwapEconomics.md

 Without really making this transaction (because we really do want to hold the L-BTC for the next rebalance), here's what it would look like to swap that L-BTC for BTC using [SideSwap](https://sideswap.io/):
 ![SideSwap L-BTC for BTC](media/peerswap_economics_3.png)

-> Note: SideSwap has odd fixed fee options in the UI and they had misread the current fee estimates for the Bitcoin on-chain, which at the time of measuring this was closer to 32 sat/vB, but we chose the lowest SideSwap option of `41.62 sat/vB` to see what the cost would be.
+> NOTE: SideSwap has odd fixed fee options in the UI and they had misread the current fee estimates for the Bitcoin on-chain, which at the time of measuring this was closer to 32 sat/vB, but we chose the lowest SideSwap option of `41.62 sat/vB` to see what the cost would be.

 Here we can see that if we SideSwap `0.01999851` L-BTC at a bitcoin chain fee rate of `41.62 sat/vB`, we will get `0.01989527` BTC back.
 That adds a `10,324 sats` fee to our entire process of going from outbound LN BTC liquidity to on-chain BTC.